jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 The `ms_render_settings` node contains most of the information on how your scene will be translated.
 Most attributes are self explanatory but this page is an overview of the most important ones.

-To create a render settings node chose `Mayaseed > Add Render Settings Node`.
+To create a render settings node chose `mayaseed > Add Render Settings Node`.

 Export Settings
 ---------------